-A list of clinical sites with up-to-date agreements with DeSales University DPT program is maintained by the DCE.
-During the first graduate semester, students will be provided with a list of those sites available for the initial clinical education experience and an overview of the clinical education experience process.
-Students will utilize the clinical education electronic platform to allow the student to identify and prioritize clinical education experience preferences for five possible sites per clinical rotation.
-Students are asked to rank their choices, but should be aware that choices are not guaranteed.
+The DCE maintains a list of clinical sites with up-to-date agreements with the DeSales University DPT program.
+During the first graduate semester, students will be provided access to the clinical education electronic platform which organizes sites available for the initial clinical education experience as well as an overview, provided by the DCE, of the clinical education experience process.
+Students will utilize the clinical education electronic platform to allow the student to identify and prioritize clinical education experience preferences for up to five possible sites per clinical rotation.
+Students are asked to rank their choices but should be aware that choices are not guaranteed.
 Local placements cannot be guaranteed for all clinical experiences.
 Students will not be assigned to a facility where they are employed unless the organization is large enough that the student can be placed in an area in which they have not been employed.
 The DCE must also be assured that both the clinical staff and the student understand the differences in roles and are capable of functioning as clinical instructor/student as opposed to employer/employee.

 The Clinical Education Wish list will be submitted to the DCE (PT 670 Fall of first year; PT 770 Winter of first year, PT 771 and PT 772 Winter of second year).
-Student clinical experiences are determined by the DCE based on site availability, student interests, previous clinical experiences and academic need, with input from the Program Director and core faculty.
+Student clinical experiences are determined by the DCE based on site availability, student interests, previous clinical experiences, and academic needs, with input from the Program Director and core faculty.
 The DCE will review all student requests and faculty recommendations before final clinical placements are made.
 Once all clinical education placements are confirmed with the clinical sites, the DCE will send Confirmation of Clinical Placement e-mails to students.
-Additional communications will occur prior to the clinical experience to ensure the student has completed all pre-clinical requirements, CI introduction letter, and are familiar with the electronic platforms used in the clinical education process.
+Additional communications will occur prior to the clinical experience to ensure the student has completed all pre-clinical requirements, CI introduction letter and is familiar with the electronic platforms used in the clinical education process.

-The University has established clinical affiliation agreements regionally, nationally and internationally.
+The University has established clinical affiliation agreements regionally, nationally, and internationally.
 Students are strongly encouraged to take advantage of these unique opportunities to expand their horizons and develop a varied portfolio of clinical experiences.
-In order to provide a strong foundation in clinical education, students should expect to travel up to 60 miles for one or more of their clinical experiences.
+To provide a strong foundation in clinical education, students should expect to travel up to 60 miles for one or more of their clinical experiences.
 It is the responsibility of the student to arrange transportation to and from their clinical sites as well as lodging, if necessary.
 Some clinical sites may offer students discounted or free lodging.
 When this is available, the student is responsible for making contact with these facilities and for all personal arrangements for their lodging.
 Students are responsible for their own transportation to and from clinical sites, as well as maintaining adequate automobile insurance as required by state law.
 Students should never offer to transport clients while in the clinical setting.